vanrossumlab/jiamu_20/README.md

 # jiamu_20

-Code from the paper "Electro-physiology models of cells with spherical geometry"
+Code for the paper "Electro-physiology models of cells with spherical geometry"